MeSilicon7/LexiStreamKit/README_LexiStream.md

 Sets up event listeners for the start and stop buttons, and the input box for submitting on enter key press.

 #### `processInput()`
 Processes the user input from the input box, sends it to the server, and clears the input box.
+Handles input for Assistants API separately.

 #### `startStream()`
 Starts the streaming connection to the server, handling incoming data and errors.